-🚫 Moderate Twitch chat with message filters automatically
+Automatically moderate Twitch chat with message filters

-Your Twitch bot can remove any unwanted behavior from your Twitch chat, helping you create the community you want on Twitch.
+Your Twitch chat bot can remove any unwanted behavior from your Twitch chat, helping you create the community you want on Twitch.

 Moobot offers several built-in message filters to make your life easier.
 Activate the filter and Moobot will remove its unwanted behavior automatically from your Twitch chat.